Previous Initiatives

 On the CUSP: Stop BSI

-Kansas Hospitals Reduce Bloodstream Infections by 38%
+Kansas Hospitals Reduced Bloodstream Infections by 38%